MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 ---
 title: Licensing and Copilot Credits
-description: Learn about licensing and Copilot Credits in AI Tools in Microsoft Copilot Studio
+description: Learn about licensing and Copilot Credits in AI tools in Microsoft Copilot Studio
 author: Antoine2F
 contributors:
   - Antoine2F